 Geochelone elegans are in three distinct areas of the Indian subcontinent: western India and extreme southeastern Pakistan, southeastern India, and the island of Sri Lanka.

-Indian star tortoises live in a variety of environments, including moist forest areas and semi-arid lowland forests.
+Indian star tortoises live in various environments, including moist forest areas and semi-arid lowland forests.

 Indian star tortoises have yellow to brown heads, limbs, and tails, with black spots or blotches on their skin.
 The tails of adult males are more significant and thicker.